LucaIsMyName/quickdoc.react/public/pages/QuickDoc.md

 2. Verify error boundaries are properly placed
 3. Use error boundary hooks for async errors

+### Export Issues

+#### PDF Export Shows Red Background

+If PDF export displays a red background instead of content:
+1. Check print CSS is properly loaded
+2. Verify `@media print` styles are not conflicting
+3. Ensure content containers have white backgrounds
+4. Check browser's print preview settings

+#### Markdown Export Not Working

+If Markdown downloads fail:
+1. Check browser allows file downloads
+2. Verify blob API support in browser
+3. Check for JavaScript errors in console
+4. Ensure content is properly loaded

+#### Export Button Not Visible

+If the export button doesn't appear:
+1. Verify `ExportButton` component is imported in `MarkdownContent`
+2. Check `exportProps` are passed correctly from `App.tsx`
+3. Ensure responsive classes are working (`hidden md:inline`)
+4. Check z-index conflicts with other elements

 ## Performance

 ### Optimization Tips